-Generation indicates the average amount of energy each plant produced per month (MW).
+Generation indicates the average amount of energy each plant produced per month, in MW (gross).
 The Capacity Factor measures what percentage of the nameplate capacity was used to produce energy during that time period.

 Target: ▲ Higher Capacity Factor, and a Generation closer to the nameplate capacity will represent a better utilization of the units.